8 Reasons why sticking to a schedule with these daily routine templates will actually make your days easier.

-However, as a seasoned mom and former teacher, I know the power of creating a routine for your kids.
+As a seasoned mom and former teacher, I know the power of creating a routine for your kids.
 Schedules are meant to be your friend, not your foe.
-Here are 8 reasons why you need to keep a summer schedule for your kids (and for your own sanity!)
+Whether you’re a stay-at-home mom of littles or your kids are on summer break, routine is your friend.
+Keeping a schedule for your kids is not only helpful to them, but to you too!
+Here’s one template of a daily routine I made for my kids one summer:

 Have a child that gets easily bored?
 Is anxious?
 Is destructive?
 Struggles with behavior issues?
 Routine, routine, routine.
 I promise it makes all the difference.
 Kids need structure and predictability.
 They like knowing what’s coming up next, and feel security in the repetition.

-I have trained my kids to do chores since they could walk.
+I have taught my kids to help with chores since they could walk.
 The little ones love to help unload the dryer and stand on a stool to load the washing machine.
 Don’t leave anyone out!
-This will pay off big time as they get older because it will be expected.
+This will pay off big time as they get older because it encourages them to help others without being asked.

 • Make Something MONDAY (arts and crafts)